Mariusz Maszkiewicz: Diplomatic career

 From January to November 2007 he was the advisor for Eastern Policy at the political office of the Prime Minister Jaroslaw Kaczyński.
 In 2008-2009 he served at the Ministry of Foreign Affairs of the Republic of Poland on the position of Deputy Director of the Eastern Department.
 In 2009, he completed a several month course on security at the Marshall Center in Garmisch-Partenkirchen.
 From 2010 to 2016 he was chairman of the Works Council of the „Solidarność” Trade Union for the employees of Polish foreign service.
 He worked to improve the conditions for the functioning of Polish foreign service; author of articles, expert opinions and reports concerning the functioning of the Ministry.
 From May 2013 till November 2016 worked in the Department of Public and Cultural Diplomacy at the Ministry of Foreign Affairs of the Republic of Poland.

-In November 2016 he became Poland ambassador to Georgia.
+From November 2016 to July 2024 he was Poland ambassador to Georgia.

 Scientific career

 Ambassador Mariusz Maszkiewicz combines work in diplomacy with the academic activity and teaching.
 He is a professor at the Faculty of Law and Administration of the Cardinal Stefan Wyszyński University in Warsaw, has been giving classes in the Centre for East European Studies at the University of Warsaw and occasionally at other academic institutions in Warsaw.
 He has published more than 10 books (monographs and collective works) as well as dozens of articles and studies on international relations, anthropology, sociology, history and culture.
 Some of his works have been translated into English, Lithuanian, Ukrainian, Belarusian and Spanish.

 He speaks English, Russian, German, Lithuanian and Belarusian.
 On the communicative level speaks Ukrainian and Georgian languages.